Nah — that isn’t a typo. Or a weird title to grab your attention.

 Sometimes, this cycle would repeat itself maybe 6 or 7 times a day.

-It was horrible — but I couldn’t break it.
+It was horrible — but I couldn’t break it; I couldn’t escape it.

-You might be asking yourself, “well why didn’t she just stop puking?” or “stop eating food that makes her do this?”
+You might be asking yourself, “well why didn’t she just stop throwing up?” or “shouldn’t she just stop eating food that makes her feel this way?“

 But it isn’t that simple.